-Description: In part two (2 of 2) of this jazz piano lesson, acclaimed pianist Russell Ferrante (Yellowjackets, etc.) discusses and demonstrates some voice leading and harmonic concepts that have shaped his style.
+In part two (2 of 2) of this jazz piano lesson, acclaimed pianist Russell Ferrante (Yellowjackets, etc.) discusses and demonstrates some voice leading and harmonic concepts that have shaped his style.
 Russell takes you through various exercises aimed at opening up your melodic pathways, so you can begin thinking like an orchestra.
 If you are looking to take your jazz piano playing to the next level, this lesson is for you!
-NOTE: There is an optional PDF which includes the embedded notation seen in both videos from this series.
-It is included in the DISCOUNTED BUNDLE AVAILABLE HERE or it can be purchased separately.
+There is a PDF bundled with the "purchase" version of this video (not the $8.99 "rental" version) which includes the onscreen notation.
+You can purchase both videos and the PDF in this series at a discount here!

 Topics Covered: Voice Leading, Fourth Structures, Contrary and Parallel Motion, Managing Multiple Melodies, Chord Shapes, Breaking up Structures Melodically, Playing Legato, Inversions, Assigning Different Roots, Moving Stepwise, Chromatic Tones, 7th Chords, Playing Different Subdivisions, Chromatic Tones, Hand Position, Solo Piano vs. Playing With a Bassist, Applying Exercises to Tunes, Finding Your Sound, Changing Chord Quality, Avoiding Doubled Notes, Evenness of Tone, Etc.